ros2/ros2_documentation/Quality-of-Service.rst

 ``-t TOPIC``\ : Topic to use.
 The topic to use (default: image)

-If you run ``cam2image -h``\ , you'll see the same set of command line options and two extras:
+If you run ``cam2image -h``\ , you'll see the same set of command line options and some additional ones:

 ``-s``\ : Toggle displaying the input camera stream.
 If you run ``cam2image -s`` by itself, you'll see a camera window.